CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 Few lines below declaration of ``cellField``, which as we know is an instance of  ``WatchableField3D<CellG *>`` we find the declaration of containers associated with Energy function calculations.
-At this point we remind that the essence of Cellular Potts Model is in calculating change of energy opf the system due to randomly chosen lattice perturbation (change of the single pixel).
+At this point we remind that the essence of Cellular Potts Model is in calculating **change of energy of the system due to randomly chosen lattice perturbation** (change of the single pixel).
 Pointers energy functions objects are stored inside ``Potts3D`` object as follows:

 .. code-block:: cpp